CDCgov/trusted-intermediary/adr/adr-guidelines.md

 4. Make sure line spacing is appropriate give a full line of space between bullet points

-5. **DO NOT** use the word ‘trusted’ in reference to the Intermediary Application

-6. If you are unsure about something, ask!
+5. If you are unsure about something, ask!